-- Our executives' total compensation opportunity is primarily based on performance, awarded through our annual and long-term incentive compensation programs. - · No guarantees of minimum cash incentive payments are provided for executives after the year of hire. - The target pay opportunity for our Chief Executive Officer is approximately 60% and, on average, for our other named executive officers is approximately 50% in the form of long-term equity incentives. - One half of the long-term equity incentives are tied to the achievement of multi-year relative TSR and market share performance goals. - Payout of multi-year relative TSR and performance incentives are capped at target if total shareholder return is negative for the three-year performance period. - Our Compensation Committee requires the personal goal component of the annual cash incentive plan to be specific and measurable.
-For 2020, however, while personal goals set in the beginning of the year were specific and measurable, as discussed above, the Compensation Committee used its discretion to use more relevant criteria for determining the annual cash incentive. - Our equity plan prohibits liberal share recycling. - Our equity plan requires a minimum of one-year vesting on any equity awards issued to executives. - Any change in control payments under severance agreements are subject to a "double-trigger." - Named executive officers are required to accumulate and hold a meaningful amount of stock.
+- Our executives' total compensation opportunity is primarily based on performance, awarded through our annual and long-term incentive compensation programs. - · No guarantees of minimum cash incentive payments are provided for executives after the year of hire.

+- The target pay opportunity for our Chief Executive Officer is approximately 60% and, on average, for our other named executive officers is approximately 50% in the form of long-term equity incentives. - · One half of the long-term equity incentives are tied to the achievement of multi-year relative TSR and market share performance goals. - Payout of multi-year relative TSR performance incentives are capped at target if total shareholder return is negative for the three-year performance period. - Our Compensation Committee requires the personal goal component of the annual cash incentive plan to be specific and measurable. - · Our equity plan prohibits liberal share recycling. - Our equity plan requires a minimum of one-year vesting on any equity awards issued to executives. - There are no stock options outstanding, and the Company has not issued stock options in over a decade. - Any change in control payments under severance agreements are subject to a "double-trigger." - Named executive officers are required to accumulate and hold a meaningful amount of stock.
 The ownership target for the Chief Executive Officer is six times his base salary and three times base salary in the case of all other executive officers. - No perquisites are provided to named executive officers that are not otherwise provided to all employees, except executive officers and certain senior-level employees may participate in our deferred compensation plan.
-There is no Company match in effect under our deferred compensation plan. - In his capacity as a member of our Board of Directors, Mr. Brugger is entitled to reimbursement up to \$10,000 for lodging, meals and certain other expenses at hotels either owned by us or other hotels, which he has never used. - Our Compensation Committee retains and meets regularly with an independent compensation consultant who advises on executive and director compensation. - Our Compensation Committee regularly reviews the Company's incentive compensation plans to ensure they are designed to create and maintain stockholder value and do not encourage excessive risk. - A clawback policy is in effect to recover amounts inappropriately paid in the event of certain restatements of our financial statements. - · An anti-hedging policy is in effect to prohibit short sales and the purchase or sale of puts, calls or other derivative securities of the Company. - · Pledging of Company securities is prohibited. - · Our programs are designed to be financially efficient from tax, accounting, cash flow and share dilution perspectives.
+There is no Company match in effect under our deferred compensation plan. - In his capacity as a member of our Board of Directors, Mr. Brugger is entitled to reimbursement up to \$10,000 for lodging, meals and certain other expenses at hotels either owned by us or other hotels, which he has never used. - Our Compensation Committee retains and meets regularly with an independent compensation consultant who advises on executive and director compensation. - Our Compensation Committee regularly reviews the Company's incentive compensation plans to ensure they are designed to create and maintain stockholder value and do not encourage excessive risk. - A clawback policy is in effect to recover amounts inappropriately paid in the event of certain restatements of our financial statements. - An anti-hedging policy is in effect to prohibit short sales and the purchase or sale of puts, calls or other derivative securities of the Company. - Pledging of Company securities is prohibited. - Our programs are designed to be financially efficient from tax, accounting, cash flow and share dilution perspectives.